Logotipo Gentile Law

 The regulations allow students to work full-time during academic vacation periods, such as summer or Christmas breaks.
 Outside of these periods, however, any employment must comply with the 30-hour weekly maintain student status.

-What Options Exist for Employment after Completing Studies in Spain?
+What options exist for employment after completing studies in Spain?

 Upon completing their studies, foreign students have several options to remain in the country and expand their professional experience.
 The main options include: